 What did Nicodemus Learn from Jesus?

-In the beginning, Nicodemus was the “teacher of teachers” but still did not understand being born of the Spirit.
+In the beginning, Nicodemus was the “teacher of Israel” but still did not understand being born of the Spirit.
 But Nicodemus sought out Jesus for answers to his honest questions.
-He learned that acting “religious” and knowing Scripture would not gain him entrance into heaven.

 Each one of us must study the person of Jesus for ourselves and decide if we believe that He is who He says He is- our Savior.
 He is not put off by your honest questions!